joseeliaschavez/java-rest-api-template/README.md

 This template attempts to use the [12-Factor App](https://www.redhat.com/architect/12-factor-app) guidelines to model a scalable REST API in Java.

+### Constructor vs. Field Dependency Injection

+There are strong opinions on using constructor injection over field injection.
+Constructor injection is generally considered a better practice for dependency injection, as it makes the dependencies explicit and allows for easier testing and immutability.

+For this template, we've chosen to use field injection to leverage Lombok's auto constructor generation.
+We added a [config rule](./lombok.config) to tell Lombok to copy desired annotations on the private fields to the constructor on code generation.

 ## Entity Relationships

 The entity relationships defined in this sample project are documented in [an ERD diagram](./documentation/DatabaseEntityRelationships.md).